-In this mode, 5 kinds of counter clock sources RCLK can be selected: LSE/HSE/LSI/HSIOSC and the ETR signal input from the external AUTOTRIM_ETR pin, which is selected by the SRC bit field of the control register AUTOTRIM_CR.
-The clock source is divided by the prescaler as the counter clock, and the specific frequency division coefficient is selected through the PRS bit field of the AUTOTRIM_CR register.
+The counter clock of AWT can be selected from 5 clock sources RCLK: LSE/HSE/LSI/HSIOSC and the ETR signal input by the external AWT_ETR pin, which is selected by the SRC bit field of the control register AWT_CR.
+The clock source is divided by the prescaler as the counter clock of the AWT.